-The first mode is called “Sthandila” which is understood to be a small piece of land worthy of hosting the divine energy.
-The fire altar used in Vedic Yagnas was constructed in a carefully chosen spots of land or “Sthandila”.
-Ancient Yogis and Siddhas used their divination skills to choose worship spots where beautiful temple structures arose during historic centuries.
-A third of historic temples in South India are associated with a Rishi who had chosen the spot in a different era.
-The fifty one Shakti Stalas found across India are natural energy spots where mother divine’s energy had descended per Purana texts.
-There are temples in each of the Shakti Sthalas today.
+The first mode is the “Sthandila“.
+This refers to a small piece of land which is worthy of holding the divine presence, momentarily.
+Per this rule, Vedic priest construct the fire altar used in Yagnas in a carefully chosen spots of land or “Sthandila”.
+Ancient Yogis and Siddhars used their divination skills to choose worship spots.
+Gradually, temple structures arose during historic centuries in these spots.
+One fact substantiates this, namely, a Rishi is the original founder for one third of historic temples in South India.
+Secondly, fifty one Shakti Stalas found across India are natural energy spots.
+The Puranas describe them to be the place where the mother divine’s energy descended.
+Temples arose in each of the Shakti Sthalas today.

-A Yantra is often located beneath the main idol or Murthy in temples.
+The second mode of worship involves as Yantra.
+A Yantra is often located beneath the Murthy or the stone sculpture at the central spot in temples.
 A Yantra, such as the Sri Yantra, is a geometric design.
 It powers the main idol in temples.
-The Yantra, which is also called as the “Mandala” forms the second mode of invoking divinity according to Pancharatra texts.
+The Yantra, also called the “Mandala”, forms the second mode of invoking divinity according to Pancharatra texts.

-Pancharatra tradition originated during the time of Krishna, an Avatar of the divine.
-Texts related to temple worship were in wide circulation by the sixth century CE per historians.
-These texts contain chapters on the science of designing townships, homes and temples.
-They suggest the possibility of the side by side evolution of the science of designing cities and temple construction.
-The principles of Vastu Shastra or designing townships were developed in the ancient cities of the Harappan civilization between 6000 BCE and 3000 BCE per historians such as Fergusson, Cunningham and Havell.
+An “Archa” or Murty or an idol is the fourth mode of invoking the divinity.
+However, this today is synonymous Hindu worship.
+This was not the case at the beginning of Pancharatra tradition.
+The Pancharatra tradition began during the time of Krishna, an Avatar of the divine.
+Historians say that texts related to temple worship likely proliferated in the past fourteen centuries.
+Consequently these texts became an amalgam of the science of township planning and temple architecture.
+However, the principles of Vastu Shastra or designing townships developed in the ancient cities of the Harappan civilization between 6000 BCE and 3000 BCE per historians such as Fergusson, Cunningham and Havell.